Frequently asked questions

 Yes.
 Current WWU students who have declared a nursing major will receive application instructions by email from the School of Nursing.
 You will also work with your nursing academic advisor to plan your course schedule to include the required pre-requisite courses.

 Yes, if you are applying as a transfer student.
 Three letters of recommendation are requested at the time of application.
-These can be obtained via an electronic form found here.
+These can be obtained via an electronic form found on the Enrollment Reference Form page.
 Currently enrolled WWU students are not required to submit additional letters of recommendation.

 The School of Nursing requires the Health Science Reasoning Test (HSRT).
 This 50-minute timed test has 33 multiple-choice questions that measures critical thinking skills of health science students.
 Test-takers apply their skills in a variety of different scenarios in the areas of analysis, interpretation, inference, evaluation, explanation, induction, deduction, and numeracy.
 Learn more about the HSRT.
 We do not use or accept TEAS or other similar testing products as substitution.